Important Rules and Regulations

 In order to assure that you have a safe and secure visit, the Town of Ocean Isle Beach wishes to inform you of several important Town ordinances.
 Violation of Town Ordinances imposes a minimum $25.00 fine.

 - PLEASE STAY OFF THE DUNES!
 This ordinance is strictly enforced. ($100 fine)

 - NO CABANAS, TENTS, OR AWNINGS are allowed on the beach at any time.
-Umbrellas, *infant pop-up tents (*no larger than 46”L x 36”D x 36”H), and wind-powered sunshades (one continuous pole—fabric no larger than 160 sq ft—placed within 25ft of dune line only) are permissible.
-(25ft rule temporarily suspended as of August 9, 2022)
+Umbrellas, *infant pop-up tents (*no larger than 46”L x 36”D x 36”H), and wind-powered sunshades (one continuous pole—fabric no larger than 160 sq ft) are permissible.

 - All beach equipment must be removed from the beach strand on a daily basis.
 Any items remaining on the beach between 7pm-7:30am will be removed & disposed of by the Town.
 All beach equipment shall be placed at least ten feet from sea turtle nest or dune vegetation and cannot be seaward of the nest.
 Subject to civil penalty of $50 for each offense.

 - Be sure to use our designated PUBLIC ACCESS WALKWAYS; all other areas are private property.